 Best memorization techniques

 And given how each brain has its own way of absorbing new information, memorization techniques are countless.
-In this list, you’ll find some of them, all catering to different ways of learning.
+To help you choose the best one for you, we will divide them into two groups:

-An oft-advised technique for better memorization, especially with exams and language learning is the spaced-out technique.
+An oft-advised technique for better memorization, especially with exams and language learning is the spaced-out memorization technique.